Maven and Frontend

 </plugin>

-If you need a local development bundle, override the Maven property:
+To produce a local development bundle, override the Maven property:

 mvn compile -Dbuild.environment=development